gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Support for built-in Twirl template types

-Gradle now supports Twirl templates that use HTML, JavaScript, txt and XML.
+Gradle now supports built-in Twirl templates for HTML, JavaScript, TXT and XML.

 #### Support for custom Twirl template formats

-The `TwirlCompile` task can now be configured to use special custom template formats.
+A [`TwirlSourceSet`](dsl/org.gradle.language.twirl.TwirlSourceSet.html) can now be configured to use user-defined template formats.

 ## Promoted features